Do Safety Incentive Programs Work?

 Across diverse industries, every organization confronts the potential for workplace accidents.
 Research underscores the efficacy of well-designed incentive programs in steering organizational triumph, fostering heightened employee engagement, and harmonizing individual performance with overarching business operations.
 These programs serve as a catalyst for cultivating a safety-conscious culture and driving collective efforts towards sustainable success.

-4. Ensure that the program does not favor one group over another.
-Make sure that all employees can achieve a level of measureable success.
+Make sure that all employees can achieve a level of measurable success.
 An incentive program succeeds only when everyone has a chance to shine.

-6. Be willing to revise the program as necessary to achieve the goal.
 Few programs are perfect upon first being implemented.
 It is important to step back and evaluate your program to ensure your goal is being met in a positive manner.
-Ask yourself if goals are being achieved and if engagement is where it needs to be, etc. If the answer is no, evaluate why not and makes tweaks to ensure future success.
+Ask yourself if goals are being achieved and if engagement is where it needs to be.
+If the answer is no, evaluate why and make tweaks to ensure future success.

 Can Safety Incentive Programs Include Lagging Indicators?